Christmas Gifts for People in Wheelchairs

 Some days you just want to eat dinner in front of the TV.
 For those days, lap trays are the greatest invention.
 This versatile tool means the difference between making one trip or many when your hands are used to roll yourself around.
 Inexpensive and surprisingly stylish, a lap tray would make a great gift for anyone of any age.

 Heating pads and wraps were designed to stimulate blood flow, which aids aches and pains in tired muscles.
+They aren't just an accessibility gift: these tools can be enjoyed by everyone in the family!
 Just make sure the cord is long enough to reach from an outlet to a wheelchair if necessary.

 Many people are afraid to try acupuncture or acupressure therapies.
 What is the difference?
 Check that out here.
 These therapies have many of the same benefits as heating pads and are intended to cause an intense feeling of relaxation and calm.